JohnSnowLabs/spark-nlp/docs/en/quickstart.md

 ## Requirements & Setup

-Spark NLP is built on top of **Apache Spark 2.4.0** and such is the **only** supported release. it is recommended to have basic knowledge of the framework and a working environment before using Spark NLP.
-However, we try our best to make it easy for you to get started.
+Spark NLP is built on top of **Apache Spark 2.4.0** and such is the **only** supported release.

+It is recommended to have basic knowledge of the framework and a working environment before using Spark NLP.
 Refer to Spark [documentation](http://spark.apache.org/docs/2.4.0/index.html) to get started with Spark.

 To start using the library, execute any of the following lines depending on your desired use case: